 In addition to the elective elements listed above, a Comprehensive Plan may also incorporate one or more urban development areas (UDAs) (§ 15.2-2223.1.).
 A UDA is an area designated by a locality that is (i) appropriate for higher density development due to its proximity to transportation facilities, the availability of public water or sewer, or a developed area, and (ii) to the extent feasible, to be used for redevelopment or infill.
-The intent of the UDA is to link and coordinate transportation and land use planning to reduce sprawl and unstainable investments in transportation infrastructure.
+The intent of the UDA is to link and coordinate transportation and land use planning to reduce sprawl.
 Initially a mandated element for fast-growing localities, the designation of UDAs has been optional for all localities since 2012.